puranjayjain/react-materialui-notifications/README.md

 # Installation

 * Use the latest github release
-* or Install via `npm i react-materialui-notifications`
+* or Install via `npm i react-materialui-notifications --save`

 # Demo